 OPERS provides retirement, disability, survivor and death benefits, and annual cost of living adjustments to members of the traditional and combined plans.
 Members of the Member-Directed plan do not qualify for ancillary benefits.
 Authority to establish and amend benefits is provided by Chapter 145 of the Ohio Revised Code.
-The Ohio Public Employees Retirement System issues a stand-alone financial report that may be obtained by writing to OPERS, 277 East Town Street, Columbus, Ohio 43215-4642, or by calling (614) 222-6705 or 1-800-222-PERS (7377).
+The Ohio Public Employees Retirement System issues a stand-alone financial report.
+Interested parties may obtain a copy by making a written request to 277 East Town Street, Columbus, Ohio 43215-4642, or by calling (614) 222-6705 or 1-800-222-PERS (7377).